 Most of the fund is invested in equities, which are ownership interests in companies.
 Another part is invested in bonds, which are a type of loan to governments and companies, and a final slice is invested in real estate and infrastructure for renewable energy.

-Search all of the fund’s investments by country, asset class and sector.
+Search in all of the fund’s investments by country, asset class and sector.
 This information is updated annually and is available for every year since our first investment in 1998.

-The oil fund exists to help finance the Norwegian welfare state for future generations.
-The future value of the fund is dependent on sustainable growth, well-functioning markets and value creation at the companies we invest in.
+The fund exists to help finance the Norwegian welfare state for future generations.
+The future value of the fund depends on sustainable growth, well-functioning markets and value creation at the companies we invest in.